CUMIS Life Insurance review (2026 update)

 CUMIS Life Insurance cost and value

-The cost of CUMIS product name life insurance ranges from 5% below to 3% above the industry average, depending on your age and sex at birth.
+The cost of CUMIS life insurance extends from 6% below to 9% above the industry average, depending on your age and sex at birth.
 The table below shows the average monthly premiums for $500,000 of coverage for applicants of different ages:

 About pricing comparisons